 Festival of hope & despair

 It is spring 2021.
 The fresh green colours in nature seem to give some hope after a bleak winter of many COVID-infections and lockdowns.
-But there also seem to be long-term problems that could make us despair, such as authoritarian governments, inequalities of wealth and health, and climate change.
+There also seem to be long-term problems that could make us despair, such as authoritarian governments, inequalities of wealth and health, and climate change.
 How can we make sense of our world in turmoil?
 How can we build a meaningful society with these challenges?
 Can we directly move from despair to hope, or should we also pay attention to feelings of despair and outrage?

 Please share your own inspiration by giving a lecture, workshop, concert, art or social events!
 Details about how to submit an abstract with your proposal will be published in the beginning of January 2021.

 Both hope and despair can be blind.
 Therefore, we should not ask whether it is better to hope or to despair about our world, but whether we dare to open our eyes.
+(Joel Vos, 2021)

 The IMEC International Meaning Conferences are annual conferences for practitioners and researchers who focus on meaning in life and at helping people to live a meaningful life despite life’s challenges.